 - Most of your sales are to overseas entities – you won’t collect GST on this income, but you can claim GST on the expenses you incur in NZ

-When you register for GST, you’ll need to select what’s called your GST basis.
-It’s how and when your GST records are entered into your GST Return (the process for forwarding GST to the government).
+When you register for GST, you’ll need to select what’s called your GST accounting method.
+It’s how and when your GST records are entered into your BAS.

 Your GST basis can be either:

-- A payments basis – whenever cash is received into or paid from your bank account, your GST is entered into your GST Return
+- Cash basis – whenever cash is received into or paid from your bank account, your GST is entered into your BAS.
+You can choose to use the cash accounting method if any of the following apply:

-- An invoice basis – your GST calculation is based on the dates of invoices you send and receive, rather than what goes through your bank account
+- Non-cash basis – your GST calculation is based on the dates of invoices you send and receive, rather than what goes through your bank account.
+Most larger businesses must use the non-cash accounting method.
+If you are not eligible to apply the cash basis, you are required to report in a non-cash basis.

-In most circumstances, it’s up to you to decide how frequently you file returns.
-You can choose between six-month intervals, two-month or one-month.
+In most circumstances, it’s up to you to decide how frequently you lodge your BAS.
+You can choose between quarterly or monthly.

 Depending on your industry, there are pros and cons for each choice.

-In some cases, though, you might not have a choice about either your GST period or your GST basis.
+In some cases, though, you might not have a choice about either your GST reporting period or your GST accounting method.
 It depends on your yearly revenue.

-- More than $500,000 – you can choose any basis but only two-monthly or monthly filing
+- More than $75,000 – choose either quarterly or monthly lodgement frequency

 Our support team would love to have a chat if you’d like a hand to choose the right one for you.